Licensing Guides

 Register for a certificate of apprenticeship.

-Take and pass the journeyman examination and pay testing fee of $80.
+Take and pass the journeyman examination and pay a testing fee of $80.

-Apply for Journeyman HVAC Mechanic License and pay licensing fee.
+Apply for Journeyman HVAC license and pay licensing fee.

 If you wish to own your own business you must then work for two years as a licensed journeyman under the supervision of a Master HVAC Contractor before applying for a Master HVAC Contractor License.

-Take and pass the Master HVAC Contractor License examination, which includes a section on business and law and pay $80 testing fee.
+Take and pass the Master HVAC Contractor License examination, which includes a section on business and law, and pay an $80 testing fee.

 Provide proof of general liability insurance in the amount of $500,000 and $300,000 property damage insurance as required by law.